Bardic-Inspiration-App/bardic-inspiration/README.md

 # bardic-inspiration
-Discord Application to help a DM/GM play music during sessions on the platform
+Discord Application to help a DM/GM enhance their sessions.

 ## Built with:
 * Python 3.10+